 Students can access resources over the summer if they are registered for classes in the fall.

 If you are not affiliated with the University, you can come to one of the University Libraries to access electronic resources from a wired library computer.
 We cannot provide you with articles over email if you are not affiliated; you have to come to the library.
+You can also use publicly available research resources.

 On campus: The library’s e-resources are available through any computer connected to the library’s network.